 A Stuart man was arrested Friday afternoon following a high speed pursuit, according to Sheriff Dan Smith.

-Christopher Wayne “Critter” Bowman, 31, was charged with multiple felonies after leading Patrick deputies on a pursuit in the County Lline area.
+Christopher Wayne “Critter” Bowman, 31, was charged with multiple felonies after allegedly leading Patrick County deputies on a pursuit in the County Line area.

-Smith said in a release that Bowman was wanted on multiple outstanding warrants and also was alleged he was suspected of stealing a 2004 Toyota Tacoma earlier in the week.
+Smith said that Bowman was wanted on multiple outstanding warrants and also was a suspect in connection with the larceny of a 2004 Toyota Tacoma earlier in the week.

-At approximately 12:45 p.m.
-Friday, Deputy Jacob Hubbard spotted Bowman operating the stolen truck and attempted to stop the suspect vehicle.
-Bowman allegedly disregarded Hubbard’s blue lights and siren and a pursuit ensued.
-The pursuit went from Patrick County into Henry County and eventually back into Patrick County.
+At approximately 12:45 p.m. on Friday, Patrick County Deputy Jacob Hubbard saw Bowman allegedly operating the stolen truck, and attempted to stop the suspect vehicle.
+Hubbard’s blue lights and siren were disregarded and a pursuit ensued.
+The pursuit crossed from Patrick County into Henry County and eventually back into Patrick County.

-Deputy Jesse Pickeral and Major Garry Brown both became involved in the pursuit.
-Once back in Patrick County, Bowman allegedly stopped on Old Mayo Forge, just off of Abram Penn Highway, and fled from the vehicle on foot.
+Patrick County Deputy Jesse Pickeral and Maj.
+Garry Brown both became involved in the pursuit.
+Once back in Patrick County, the Tacoma stopped on Old Mayo Forge, just off of Abram Penn Highway, and the operator allegedly fled from the vehicle on foot.

-Bowman was charged with felony eluding law enforcement, driving on a revoked license, possession of stolen property, possession of a concealed weapon by a convicted felon, and multiple outstanding warrants from both Patrick and Henry counties.
+He was charged with felony eluding law enforcement, driving on a revoked license, possession of stolen property, possession of a concealed weapon by a convicted felon, and multiple outstanding warrants from both Patrick and Henry Counties.
+More charges are expected, according to Smith.